 Committed Resources and annual budget(s)

-GEOCRI’s resources are predominantly in kind efforts, and are aimed at leveraging the resources of participating initiatives and organizations to align with GEOCRI’s objectives.
+GEOCRI’s resources are predominantly in-kind efforts, and are aimed at leveraging the resources of participating initiatives and organizations to align with GEOCRI’s objectives.

 List all contributed resources (financial, in kind, etc.) and the source,